FUZZFACED

 PIN ROUTER'S HOLES

 From '50s until late '70s, Fender used a pin router and templates to cut guitars neck edges.
-Routing templates had locating pins to secure them onto the underside of the blanks.
-Then, when the template was removed, two small holes always located on the back of the headstock, under the G and D tuning machines, and underneath the neck's heel were left.
+Routing templates had locating pins to secure them onto the underside of the neck blanks.
+Then, when the template was removed, two small holes always located on the back of the headstock, between the G and D tuning machines, and underneath the neck's heel were left.

 POSITION MARKERS